Terms in Aussie Rules Football

 • Third and fourth visit for the QF but then host their next final.

-First to fourth only need to win twice to reach the Grand Final.
-Winning the Qualifying Final earns them the bye to the Preliminary Final; losing gives them the double-chance via the Semi-Final.
+Winning the QF earns them the bye to the Preliminary Final; losing gives them the double-chance via the Semi-Final.

 • Fifth and sixth host their EF and visit any other finals they reach.